destroyedlolo/Marcel/Modules/README.md

 ### mod_lua

-This module provides **Lua** support to other modules and, consequently, enable user functions.
+This module provides **Lua** support to other modules.
+If enabled, it enable user functions and scripts.

 ### mod_Dummy